 - 1 tbsp light soft brown sugar

-- Spice paste: 1 tbsp coriander seeds, 1 tsp cumin seeds, a 2.5cm stick of cinnamon, 3 cloves, 1 tsp dried chilli flakes, a 2.5cm piece of fresh ginger – peeled, 6 garlic cloves, 1 lemongrass stalk – chopped, 2 large banana shallots – peeled 1 tsp turmeric.
+- Spice paste: 1 tbsp coriander seeds, 1 tsp cumin seeds, a 2.5cm stick of cinnamon, 3 cloves, 1 tsp dried hot chilli flakes, a 2.5cm piece of fresh ginger – peeled, 6 garlic cloves, 1 lemongrass stalk – chopped, 2 large banana shallots – peeled and chopped, 1 tsp turmeric.

-- Relish: 1 cucumber, 1 small red onion, 2 tablespoons of lime juice, sea salt, a pinch of chilli powder
+- Relish: 1/2 cucumber, 1 small red onion, 1 fresh green chilli, 2 tablespoons of lime juice, sea salt, a pinch of chilli powder

-- If you’re making the tamarind concentrate from scratch put a 4cm square section of tamarind paste into a small bowl with 90ml of warm water.
-Soak and work with a spoon to create the tart tamarind syrup.
+- If you’re making the tamarind concentrate from scratch put a 4cm square section of tamarind paste into a small bowl with 100ml of warm water.
+Soak and gently work it with a spoon to create the tart tamarind concentrate.
 Strain into a bowl and discard the fibrous waste.

-- To make the spice paste, put the coriander, cumin, cinnamon, cloves and chilli flakes in a little frying pan for a couple of minutes.
-Pour into a spice grinder and grind to a fine powder.
+- To make the spice paste lightly toast the coriander, cumin, cinnamon, cloves and chilli flakes in a little frying pan for a couple of minutes.
+Pour into a spice grinder and blitz to a fine powder.
 Put the ginger, garlic, lemongrass, shallot and turmeric in a food processor with 2 tablespoons of water and whizz to a smooth paste.
-Combine the spice powder and the wet ingredients together in the bowl of tamarind.
+Combine the spice powder and the ginger paste together in the bowl of strained tamarind.
 Leave to infuse for 10 minutes.

-- In a large ovenproof casserole (I use a cast iron one) add the beef, coconut milk, sugar, salt and the spice paste.
-Bring to a simmer and cook in the oven for 3 hours.
+- In a large ovenproof casserole (I use a cast-iron one) add the beef, coconut milk, sugar, salt and the spice paste.
+Bring up to a simmer and cook, covered, in the oven for 3 hours.
 It’s best to cook it low and slow so the meat doesn’t shrink and becomes meltingly tender.

 - When the meat is tender, move the dish to the hob, lift the meat out into a warm dish and set aside.
 Turn up the heat and allow the sauce to reduce to a thick sauce and then add the meat (and frozen coconut) back in.
 Taste and adjust the seasoning – add more salt or chilli powder to taste.
-It will sit quite happily until you make the sticky jasmine rice and the cucumber relish.
+It will sit quite happily while you make the rice and the cucumber relish.
 Squeeze the lime juice over just before serving.

 - Peel the cucumber, remove the seeds and slice thinly.
 Peel the red onion and slice thinly (I use a mandolin).
-Mix the onion and cucumber in a bowl, stir in the lime juice and a little salt.
+Finely chop the chilli.
+Mix it all in a bowl, stir in the lime juice, chilli powder and a little salt.

-- Serve the rendang in bowls with sticky jasmine rice and a generous topping of the cucumber relish and vegetables on the side.
+- Serve the rendang in bowls with rice and a generous topping of the cucumber relish and vegetables on the side.